Dynamic Appointment Scheduling: Introduction

-The concrete consequence of the fact that the elapsed service time should be taken into account, is that the dynamic programming routine becomes much more involved.
-Indeed, for any combination of the quantities (a), (b) and (c) introduced above, the remaining schedule has to be determined, where it should be kept in mind that (b) can in principle attain any positive real value (smaller than the current time, that is).
-This complication leads to serious computational challenges: due to the large state space comprising (a), (b), and (c), the numerical evaluation of the schedule is far from trivial.
+\tredd{ The main complication of working with non-exponential distributions lies in the fact that the state of the system has to contain some information about the service time of the client in service.
+It could, for example, be the {\it elapsed} service time or the {\it residual} service time.
+In the case when the non-exponential distribution is of phase type, it suffices to track the current phase of the service time.} This complication leads to serious computational challenges: due to the large state space comprising (a), (b), and (c), the numerical evaluation of the schedule is far from trivial.